ALL THE MICHELIN STAR RESTAURANTS IN LONDON 2019/2020

 Address: 70 Charlotte Street, W1T 4QG.
 Cuisine: Modern.
 Price: Menu £125.
 Dress Code: Smart Casual.

 Clare Smyth was previously the chef patron at Gordon Ramsay’s restaurant, Restaurant Gordon Ramsay – making her the first female British chef to hold and retain three Michelin stars.
 Since opening her first solo spot in 2017, she’s had critics raving over her delicate tasting menus, all prepared in a kitchen behind a glass wall in the restaurant.
-And now in a rare move (also seen by Claude Bosi last year), Core’s been awarded its first appearance in the list with 2 stars.
+And in a rare move (also seen by Claude Bosi in 2018), Core was awarded its first appearance in the list last year with 2 stars.
 READ MORE

 Dinner by Heston Blumenthal